 Levels of Remodelling

-Fixer-uppers come in different color and shapes.
+Fixer-uppers come in different colors and shapes.
 They can be in different conditions that can require different types of fixing.
 Renovations may range from the most profound and expensive to relatively cheap and cosmetic.

 This type of remodeling is good for relatively decent properties.
 In those properties exterior siding, walls, and underlying structure and service remain intact.
 Those fixer-uppers need to be refreshed.
 Wall should be painted, countertops replaced and floors refurbished.
 Bathrooms and toilets have to relined or refreshed.

 Strip to Stud

-In this scenario, the house is structurally sound but require replacement of interior walls and siding.
+In this scenario, the house is structurally sound but requires replacement of interior walls and siding.
 The underlying infrastructure, such as plumbing and electrical services can remain untouched, but still should be thoroughly checked and upgraded.

 In certain properties, the only viable parts are the foundation and house frame.
 In those houses, more profound changes have to be performed.
 That might include exterior siding, interior walls, and all the filling.
 All supporting services, such as cooling, heating, electrical, and plumbing should be removed and replaced.